stephanrauh/AngularPrime-Dart/README.md

 The goal of the project is to provide
 <ul>
 <li>A similar (maybe even identical) API as the original AngularPrime.</li>
-<li>A Dart widget library the blends seamlessly into the PrimeFaces theme</li>
+<li>A Dart widget library blending seamlessly into the PrimeFaces look and feel</li>
 <li>and that's even compatible to the JSF version of PrimeFaces.</li>
 <li>Ultimately, AngularPrime-Dart is going to be used as the widget library of AngularFaces (unless technical obstacles arise).</li>
 </ul>